 [Place holder 1 - should DONE have to approve the findings of the Arbitrator?]
-[Place holder 2 - should the Election Procedures name, up front, the Arbitrator or should DONE select from a pre-qualified list allowing the NC to request another Arbitrator if they feel the Arbitrator is biased in some way?]
+[Place holder 2 - do we want an absolute final date for the Arbitrator to act?]
+[Place holder 3 - should the Election Procedures name, up front, the Arbitrator or should DONE select from a pre-qualified list allowing the NC to request another Arbitrator if they feel the Arbitrator is biased in some way?]